Filling out a W-4 is less mind-boggling than you think.

 You’re a Dependent:

-If you can be claimed as a dependent on someone else’s tax return (ie: you parent’s, aunt’s, etc.), you should claim zero allowances.
-When you’re a dependent, the person who claims you gets the benefit of your personal exemption and you, yourself, will end up owing slightly more in taxes.
-Hence, tax should be withheld at the maximum rate of zero allowances.
+If you can be claimed as a dependent on someone else’s tax return (ie: your parent’s, aunt’s, etc.), you should claim zero allowances.
+When you’re a dependent, the person who claims you get the benefit of your personal exemption and you, yourself, will end up owing slightly more in taxes.
+Hence, the tax should be withheld at the maximum rate of zero allowances.

 You are Single: